Atlètic Club d'Escaldes

-Atlètic Club d'Escaldes, also commonly known as Atlètic d'Escaldes, is an Andorran football club based in Escaldes-Engordany, currently playing in Primera Divisió.
+Atlètic Club d'Escaldes, commonly known as Atlètic d'Escaldes, is an Andorran professional football club based in Escaldes-Engordany, currently playing in Primera Divisió.

 History

-Atlètic Club d'Escaldes was founded on 20 May 2002 in Escaldes-Engordany joining Segona Divisió the same year.
+Atlètic Club d'Escaldes was founded on 20 May 2002 in Escaldes-Engordany, joining Segona Divisió the same year.
 At the end of 2003–04 season the club was promoted to Primera Divisió.
 During three seasons the club was playing in the top flight until 2006–07 season when it was relegated to Segona Divisió.
 The club came back in the top flight in 2019 after winning the 2018–19 Segona Divisió.

-L'Atlètic reached the 2021 Copa Constitució final but lost against UE Sant Julià 2-1.
-Again the club reached the finals the following season winning the 2022 trophy 4-1 against UE Extremenya.
+L'Atlètic reached the 2021 Copa Constitució final but lost against UE Sant Julià 2–1.
+Again the club reached the finals the following season, winning the 2022 trophy 4–1 against UE Extremenya.

 Colours and badge

 Blue is the traditional colour of the club.
 Since their foundation and until 2015 the club wore yellow and blue in horizontal or vertical stripes.
 The old shield was replaced the same year.